kinjal18-dotcom/Cyclistic-Bike-Share-Analysis-Project/README.md

    * Create a targeted promotion highlighting how much money regular casual users could save on weekday morning commutes.
    * Offer exclusive weekend perks (e.g., free guest passes or priority bike access) for annual subscribers to make memberships more attractive to weekend leisure riders.

-3. **In-App Milestones & Conversion Nudges:**
-   * Trigger in-app notifications when a casual rider hits a threshold (e.g., after completing 3+ rides in a month or riding for more than 30 minutes in a single trip), showing them how much they would have saved with an annual membership.

 ---

 ## 📁 Repository Structure